snoyberg/snoyman.com/content/blog/moving-to-fastmail.md

 ## Moving to Cloudflare

 Now that I didn't have any email forwarding going on with Google Domains, the only feature I was using from them was the redirect rules.
-But I had enough experience to know that Cloudflare offers the same, plus much more functionality (such as [Cloudflare Workers](https://www.fpcomplete.com/blog/serverless-rust-wasm-cloudflare/), and the current-in-beta Cloudflare Pages).
+But I had enough experience to know that Cloudflare offers the same, plus much more functionality (such as [Cloudflare Workers](https://www.fpcomplete.com/blog/serverless-rust-wasm-cloudflare/), and the currently-in-beta Cloudflare Pages).
 I transferred my domains from Google Domains to Cloudflare for name serving and added appropriate page rules for the redirects.
 Then I transferred registration over to Cloudflare as well.

 I didn't do the second step for a cost savings, but I was pleasantly surprised to see the Cloudflare charged $8.50/year for most of my domain names, versus Google's $12/year.
 Since I have 9 domain names, this worked out to $31.50 in savings.
 Meaning the opportunity cost of switching over to Fastmail for email essentially dropped to $18.50/year, making the exchange even nicer.